oliviergimenez/capture-recapture-review/make_sense.md

   write_csv('papers_in_methodological_journals.csv')
 ```

-The next step is to annotate this file to determine the methods used.
+The next step was to annotate this file to determine the methods used.
 I’m afraid `R` cannot help, and I had to do it by hand.
 I read the >200 titles and abstracts and added my tags in an extra column.
 Took me 2 hours or so.
 The task was cumbersome but very interesting.
 I enjoyed seeing what my colleagues have been working on.
 There were a few papers that I didn't know the existence of, and several others that was pleased to spot again.
 The results are in [this file](https://github.com/oliviergimenez/capture-recapture-review/blob/master/papers_in_methodological_journals_annotated.csv).

-By focusing the annotation on the methodological journals, I ignore all the methodological papers that have been published in other non-methodological journals like, among others, Ecology, Journal of Applied Ecology, Conservation Biology and Plos One which welcome methods.
+By focusing the annotation on the methodological journals, I ignored all the methodological papers that had been published in other non-methodological journals like, among others, Ecology, Journal of Applied Ecology, Conservation Biology and Plos One which welcome methods.
 I address this issue below.
 In brief, I scanned the corpus of ecological papers and tagged all methodological papers; I also moved them to the [file of methodological papers](https://github.com/oliviergimenez/capture-recapture-review/blob/master/papers_in_methodological_journals_annotated.csv) and added a column to keep track of the paper original (methodological vs ecological corpus).

 Ecological papers
 -----------------

-Second, I isolate the ecological journals.
-To do so, I focus the search
+Second, I isolated the ecological journals.
+To do so, I focused the search
-on journals that have published more than 50 papers about
+on journals that had been published more than 50 papers about
-capture-recapture over the last 10 years, and I exclude the
+capture-recapture over the last 10 years, and I excluded the
 methodological journals

 ``` r